BitBrewing/dify-csharp-sdk/README.md

 (req);

 // 流式模式
-await foreach (var rsp in _difyAIService.ChatMessages.CompletionStreamAsync(req)) {
+await foreach (var rsp in _difyAIService.ChatMessages.ChunkCompletionAsync(req)) {
-    if (rsp is CompletionStreamMessageResponse rspMessage)
+    if (rsp is ChunkCompletionMessageResponse rspMessage)
     {

     }
-    else if (rsp is CompletionStreamErrorResponse rspError)
+    else if (rsp is ChunkCompletionErrorResponse rspError)
     {

     }